pds-nyu-idm-cc/DM-GY-6063-Creative-Coding-Spring-2019-Stearns/wk03/notes-wk-03.md

 ### `if` statements

-Oftentimes we want parts of our code to execute based upon a condition. `if` statements are a simple way to do this:
+Oftentimes we want parts of our code to execute based upon a condition. `if` statements are a simple way to do this.

+`if	` takes a boolean expression as an argument and executes the code in `{}` or the single line immediately following it.

+Statements like `else` are used to catch the cases where the expression provided `if` evaluates to false. `else if()` allows us to chain conditions for execution and perform different calculations based on the results.

+Here it is in theory:

 ```
 // a simple if statement: